 Yes!
 Credit Matters: When to Consider a Reverse Mortgage

-These days, plenty of people are using Reverse Mortgages to stretch their dollars during retirement.
-Instead of receiving a lump sum up front, then making loan payments each month, seniors who qualify for a Reverse Mortgage actually receive payments each month.
-This is a smart solution for seniors living on a fixed income whose homes are close to being paid off.
-To see if a Reverse Mortgage is right for you, talk to your mortgage lender.
+Reverse Mortgages can help retirees stretch dollars during retirement.
+Instead of receiving a lump sum up front and making loan payments each month, seniors who qualify for a Reverse Mortgage receive payments each month.
+To see if a Reverse Mortgage is for you, talk to your mortgage lender.